kotnikd3/my-ride-api/README.md

 ## TODO
 - optional: redirect user to originally requested url
-- what happens if Keycloak is not reachable?
+- keycloak not reachable: what happens if Keycloak is not reachable?
+- dependency: separate code when decoupling to another microservice